inputlogic/mean-prototype/README.md

 ## Conventions

+### node file organization

+- require npm packages first
-- require npm packages followed by local packages at the top of files
+- require local files second
-- module.exports should be at the top of the file (but below requires)
+- use module.exports at the top of the file (but below any requires)